SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 - `corsfilter.assistedservicewebservices.allowedHeaders` - if ASM is being used
 - `corsfilter.assistedservicewebservices.exposedHeaders` - if ASM is being used

+**Note:** If you are using Spartacus 2.0 with SAP Commerce Cloud 1905, you may experience some caching issues on the consent management page.
+The fix has been back-ported to Spartacus version 1905.15.

 #### Consent Data

 Besides having consent defined on the back end, they need to be marked as _exposed_, which can be done by executing an impex file similar to this: